noahehall/theBookOfNoah/0current/virtualization/vagrant.md

 - `Vagrantfile` created via `vagrant init some/type/of/img`
   - purpose: this is your buildfile; every person working with the project uses this file to build their dev env
+  - the `parent/Vagrantfile` directory is considered the project directory, and stored in the guest machine at `/vagrant`

 ## quickies